 You can give a color picture a new look by applying a color effect.
 Turn a favorite color picture into an instant classic by changing it to black and white.
-Or, apply the antique effect, which "ages" your picture by giving it a sepia tone.
+Or, apply the antique effect, which "ages" your picture by giving it an old newspaper look.